MSIX and Code Signing Certificates: What Developers Must Know

 Although developers can use “Developer Mode” to technically avoid the need for MSIX digital signing as they build and test their packages locally, this is not recommended for test machines.
 Instead, you should adjust your build process to include MSIX package signing to ensure the packages are signed.

-Most third-party developed software uses certificates today, however, typically in-house developers and a lot of free tools out there do not use them.
-But even those using certificates today may need to learn a little bit a new knowledge to make the move to signed MSIX packages.
+Most third-party developed software uses certificates today, however, typically in-house developers and a lot of free tools do not use them.
+But even those using certificates today may need to be updated to make the move to signed MSIX packages.

 Using the Microsoft Store

-Ultimately, the package delivered from the Microsoft Store will be signed using a Microsoft Code Signing certificate that is, by default, trusted by every Windows machine.
-Microsoft actually takes care of this signing for you as part of the submission process.
-But, currently, you still have to sign the package yourself first to send it to them.
-And you must do so using a code signing certificate that they provide to you.
+Ultimately, the package delivered from the Microsoft Store will be signed using a Microsoft Code Signing certificate that is trusted by default by every Windows machine.
+Microsoft takes care of the signing for you as part of the submission process.

 - Your company gets a developer account from Microsoft.